CanonicalLtd/maas-docs/en/nodes-comp-hw.md

 &nbsp;

-Using the CLI and the `interfaces` constraint, you can compose virtual machines with interfaces, allowing the selection of pod NICs. `interfaces` contstraints are available in the [`machines allocate`][api-allocate] or [`pod compose`][api-compose] endpoints.
+Using the CLI and the `interfaces` constraint, you can compose virtual machines with interfaces, allowing the selection of pod NICs. `interfaces` constraints are available in the [`machines allocate`][api-allocate] or [`pod compose`][api-compose] endpoints.